-A full rehab program is for successful recovery and prevention of Golfers Elbow.
+A full treatment and rehabilitation program is important for successful recovery and prevention of Golfers Elbow.

 - Reduce pain and inflammation.

 - Stretching and strengthening.